carpio-ucv/Data-Week/chapter3.md

 ```

-In some occasions we need to transform our data from long- to wide-format
+In some occasions we need to transform our data from long- to wide-format.
+We can achieve that with the `dcast` function.

-we’ll explore the dcast function.

 Let’s take the long-format airquality data and cast it into some different wide formats.
 To start with, we’ll recover the same format we started with and compare the two.